Nairolf138/GestMat/backend/README.md

 queries that filter or sort by these fields, which reduces response times for equipment searches.
 The trade-off is additional overhead when inserting or updating equipment documents as MongoDB must maintain the index entries.

+## Statistics endpoints

+The API provides aggregated statistics related to loans and equipment.
+All of these routes require authentication.

+- `GET /api/stats/loans` – count loan requests grouped by status.
+- `GET /api/stats/loans/monthly` – count loan requests grouped by month of the `startDate` field.
+- `GET /api/stats/equipments/top?limit=5` – list the most requested equipment
+  sorted by total quantity, limited by the optional `limit` query parameter (default: `5`).